Robert Kaplan biography and books

-Robert Kaplan (1940) is a Baker Foundation Professor at Harvard Business School (HBS) and one of the creators of the Balance Score Card (BSC).
-With colleague David Norton, Robert Kaplan did much research into the area of strategy development, activity-based costing (ABC) and management accounting.
+Robert Kaplan (1940) is a Baker Foundation Professor at Harvard Business School (HBS) and one of the creators of the Balance Scorecard (BSC).
+With colleague David Norton, Robert S. Kaplan did much research into the area of strategy development, activity-based costing (ABC) and management accounting.
+This article covers his biography, quotes and publications.

-Robert Kaplan has done much research from linking costs and performance management to strategy implementation.
+He has done much research from linking costs and performance management to strategy implementation.
 This research focused on measuring and managing organizational risk.
-He developed concepts with colleagues David Norton and Michael Porter such as activity-based costing (a cost allocation system) and Balance Score Card
+He developed concepts with colleagues David Norton and Michael Porter such as activity-based costing (a cost allocation system) and Balance Scorecard (BSC).

 - 2008.
 Lifetime Contribution Award for distinguished contributions to advancing Management Accounting.